 It’s summertime; the time when many of us will be turning our minds to holidays.
 So it’s right and proper that the Employment Appeal Tribunal (EAT) has done exactly the same thing, although in its case it has concentrated on the issue of holiday pay.

-You’d be forgiven for thinking we have talked about holiday pay before – we have: here and here to name just two.
 The Working Time Regulations, which contain the provisions on paid annual leave, is the gift that just keeps on giving (and it looks like it will continue to do so since the government’s recent Brexit White Paper has suggested it will not be amended when we leave the EU).
 In the most recent holiday pay case, Flowers v East of England Ambulance Trust, the Employment Appeal Tribunal has clarified the legal position on whether voluntary overtime should be accounted for in any calculation of holiday pay.

 Mr Flowers and his fellow claimants were employed by East of England Ambulance Trust in various roles relating to the provision of ambulance services.
 The claimants worked two types of overtime:

 1. Non-guaranteed overtime (otherwise known as shift overrun payments).
 This type of overtime is mandatory and arises where, at the end of a shift, a worker has not completed a task which they must see through to the end.
 In such circumstances, the claimants were under an obligation to complete the task before they finished their shift and were entitled to payment for working the shift overrun.